 Social Security performs continuing disability reviews for those receiving SSDI benefits.
 If at any point your condition improves enough that you are able to work again, your benefits will end.
 If your condition never improves, or if you are permanently disabled, you will continue receiving payments.
 If you are receiving SSI benefits, Social Security performs periodic assessments to determine whether you are receiving the appropriate amount of money.
 If Social Security determines that you have been overpaid, you are required to refund all excess funds.

 Do I Have to Pay Taxes on My SSDI Money?

 SSDI benefits are subject to taxation, and the percentage that is taxed is based on how much you are receiving.
 If you are filing as an individual and your income is between $25,000 to $34,000, you may be required to pay taxes on 50% of your benefits.
 If your income exceeds $34,000, you may be required to pay taxes on 85% of your benefits.

 If you are filing jointly with a spouse and your combined income is between $32,000 and $44,000, you may be taxed on 50% of your benefits.
 If your combined income exceeds $44,000, you may be taxed on 85% of your benefits.

 Contact a Social Security Disability Attorney

-The Law Offices of Dr. Bill LaTour proudly serves the citizens of Colton, CA, and we’re standing by if you need legal expertise.
-Contact one of our Social Security experts to ensure you are receiving the SSDI money that you deserve.
+The Law Offices of Dr. Bill LaTour proudly serves the citizens of Colton, California, and we’re standing by if you need legal expertise.
+Contact one of our social security experts to ensure you are receiving the SSDI money that you deserve.